AidLite Python API Documentation

 Set Input Data set_input_tensor()

-As mentioned in the flow introduction, before setting input data, different preprocessing operations are required for different models to adapt to the specific model.
+As mentioned when introducing the workflow, before setting input data, different preprocessing operations need to be completed for different models to adapt to specific models.

 API | set_input_tensor |

-# Set the input data for inference; report an error if the return value is non-zero
+# Set input data for inference, non-zero return value indicates error

 if result != 0: